rockettheme/docs/Docs/joomla/platform/templates.md

 Once this is done, a series of green messages will appear on the upload page indicating that the template, and any included components, have been successfully installed.

 The downloads page for the template might indicate one or more extensions are required for it to operate properly.
 These extensions will be linked on the downloads page.
 You can install them using the same process listed above.
-Make sure that you do not already have these extensions installed, beforehand.

 ![][install4]